-Here are 9 handy tips to help you build a stable relationship:
+Here are 11 simple tips on how to build a healthy and stable relationship

 Creating or maintaining a stable relationship necessitates that both partners share common core values.

-This means that they agree on certain important points, such as how they view money, politics, family, education, fidelity, sex and its frequency, lifestyle choices such as healthy eating, exercise and smoking.
+This means that they agree on certain important points, such as how they view money, politics, family, education, fidelity, sex and its frequency, and lifestyle choices such as healthy eating, exercise, and smoking.

 When they do fight, they avoid criticizing each other or bringing up past mistakes.
 They stick to the subject and listen to each other’s side of things.
 They allow each other to express themselves without interruption.